-In preparing the financial statements, Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and ucing the going concern book of concerning unless the Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-Those Board of Directors are also responsible for overseeing the company's financial reporting process.
+Those Board of Directors are also responsible for overseeing the Company's financial reporting process.